 If you answered “no” to either of these questions, keep reading for some tips on how you can ensure your brand communications aren’t missing any opportunities for business.

 Plan, plan plan.
 Is your warehouse overflowing with inventory?
 Or maybe you’re nervous to try dimensional print because of the barriers to entry?
 It helps to have a clear plan.
 By starting with the end in mind, you’ll be able to print only what your team needs, thus reducing inventory, waste and long-term costs.

 Get physical.
 Provide your customers with an immersive and interactive experience when they open your direct mail piece, invitation or campus flyer.
 More and more, the printing industry is getting increasingly creative with everything from packaging techniques to Virtual Reality.
+Use services like DX Print Group to delineate clearly the details of projects in your prints.
 Cut through the noise of overflowing inboxes and standard postcard mailers to not only capture your customers’ attention, but their hearts, too.

 Don’t ignore the double dippers.
 These are the folks who receive both paper and digital communications.
 Statistically, many of these consumers are younger and, though they’re the most likely to go paperless eventually, are still open to the idea of receiving hard copies and snail mail.
 Take advantage of this market.